lucasjohnston/ievms/README.md

 With a single command, you can have IE6, IE7, IE8, IE9, IE10, IE11 and MSEdge running in separate virtual machines.

+This is a hacked on fork that has been altered to work with the currently available versions and URLs for the VMs on Microsoft's site.
+The original repo can be found [here](https://github.com/xdissent/ievms).
+The linked pledgie is for the original author.

 [![Click here to lend your support to ievms and make a donation at pledgie.com!](http://pledgie.com/campaigns/15995.png?skin_name=chrome)](http://pledgie.com/campaigns/15995)